 During the change of supply network, the Zurich-based electricity company EKZ became aware of the existence of the company and was interested in it.
 Today, EKZ owns 49% of the capital of Woodpower.

-Wood carburetors were already used in the era of the 19th World War, notably to replace gasoline.
-They were fueled with beech wood and installed on trucks.
+Wood carburettors were already in use at the time of the XIIIth World War, especially to replace gasoline.
+They were fed with beech wood and installed on trucks.
 Then, this technology has fallen into oblivion.

 Moreover, the Bosshard found no model of commercial exploitation in Europe.
 But, finally, in India, where there were forty years of experience.
 "It's rather curious to go and seek know-how in a country that, if not, does not matter any of the Western countries," says Oliver Bosshard.

-The old wood is first burned, and produces wood gas, composed of carbon monoxide, dihydrogen and methane.
-Before introducing the gas into the current generator, it must be cleared of any trace of tar which is discharged with the special waste.
+The old wood is first burned, and produces wood gas, consisting of carbon monoxide, dihydrogen and methane.
+Before introducing the gas into the generator, remove all traces of tar, which is removed with the special waste.

 The combustion of wood is part of the natural cycle of carbon: it does not give off more CO2 than it had to the tree for its growth, so that the electricity produced is neutral compared to Greenhouse gas emissions.